Canop/codesort/README.md

 ## Usage

-## Integrate code-sort in a code editor
+## Integrate code-sort in your code editor

 By default, **code-sort** takes the code to sort from stdin and writes the sorted code to stdout.